 In Nature, pure gold is bright, dense, soft, malleable, ductile, and red-yellow colored.

-Relatively rare, gold has been used in jewelry making, in currency, in gold medals, and in various arts.
+Nature's most precious metal, gold, has been used in jewelry making, currency, gold medals, and various arts.
 Many winners' medals, trophies, and awards are also made in gold or plated with gold, like the Nobel Prize, the Gold medal for sports events, the Academy Awards, Golden Globe, Emmy, etc.

 In jewelry-making, pure gold is usually combined with other metals (silver, copper, palladium) to create a harder alloy that, crafted, will become the jewelry piece.
 Pure gold is usually too soft, and it would bend too easily if used in jewelry.

-The percentage of pure Gold in the alloy determines how pure, precious and expensive the jewelry is.
-To measure the pure gold's quantity in jewelry, goldsmiths use units like karats and 1000/1000 percentage.
+The percentage of pure gold in the alloy determines how pure, precious and expensive the jewelry is.
+To measure the pure gold's quantity in jewelry, goldsmiths use karats and 1000/1000 percentage units.

 The pure Gold in Nature is 24 karat (24K), or 1000/1000 (it means it is just gold, without any other metals).